5 Things You Need to Do if You Want the Best Candidates for Your Open Job Roles

 - Discuss salary and benefits up from

-Once you source your candidates, you won’t want to lose them because your relationship ended poorly.
+Once you find the best candidates, you won’t want to lose them because your relationship ended poorly.
 Your candidates are also judging you during the process, so keep that in mind.

 Magdalena Polka is a Business Solution Designer and an Information Technology / Project Management consultant and author with over 15 years of software development, management and project management experience.